 Make sure to get plenty of rest after your surgery.
 Take it easy and enjoy getting used to the new you!
 Always keep your follow-up appointments.
 If you feel like there is a problem before your next scheduled appointment, do not hesitate to call the office.
 For after-hour-emergencies, call 9-1-1.

 If you are ready to undergo breast augmentation surgery, call our professionals at San Antonio Cosmetic Surgery at 210-951-2483 or fill out our online form.
-Choose one of the most highly-recommended facilities in the San Antonio area, and let them give you the body you have been dreaming of!
+Choose one of the most highly-recommended facilities in your area, and let them give you the body you have been dreaming of!

 Contact us today to schedule your consultation with the renowned San Antonio plastic surgeon and breast & body specialist Dr. Delio Ortegon.
 Take your first steps to a more beautiful you.